Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Learning about an uncertain world

+We let $q_0$ be the prior probability that badgers are common and we assume that the correct prior probability is known to the fox.
+We assume a constant extrinsic death rate $d$ for the fox (and we assume that badger encounters are costly but not lethal), so that the present value of future rewards is discounted by $\lambda = 1-d$ per time step.

 If the fox always encountered only a single burrow in its lifetime, calculating the optimal behavior would be straightforward.
-If the expected value of digging, $(1-q_0)\bigl((1-p_g)R - p_gC)\bigr)+q_0\bigl((1-p_b)R - p_bC\bigr)$ exceeds the expected value of not doing so (0), the fox should dig.
+If the expected value of digging exceeds the expected value of not doing so, the fox should dig.
+That is, the fox should dig when

 But the fox will very likely encounter a series of burrows, and so as we evaluate the fox's decision at each stage we must also consider the value of the information that the fox gets from digging.
 Each time the fox digs up a burrow, it gets new information: did the burrow contain a rabbit or a badger?
 Based on this information, the fox can update its estimate of the probability that the environment is favorable.
-If the fox chooses not to dig it learns nothing, and its beliefs remain unchanged.
+If the fox chooses not to dig, it learns nothing and its beliefs remain unchanged.
 Thus even if the immediate expected value of digging at the first burrow is less than 0, the fox may still benefit from digging because it may learn that the environment is good and thereby benefit substantially from digging at subsequent burrows.
 In other words, the fox faces an exploration-exploitation tradeoff \cite{kaelbling1996reinforcement} in its decision about whether to dig or not.
-Because of this tradeoff, the model has the form of a two-armed bandit problem \cite{bertsekas_dynamic_2012}, where one arm returns a payoff of either $R$ or $-C$, and the other arm always returns a payoff of zero.
+Because of this tradeoff, the model has the form of a one-armed bandit problem \cite{bertsekas_dynamic_2012}, where the bandit arm returns a payoff of either $R$ or $-C$, and the other arm always returns a payoff of zero.